tmpfs/mxl/lib/mxl.md

 ### Generate

-Recursively searches the specified directories for
+Recursively searches the specified directories for configuration files and adds them as aliases unless the `--noop` option is specified.